 “…we must concede the fundamental liminality of the archive: its porousness, its permeability, and the messiness of all history that is made by and from it.” – Antoinette Burton

 How are women, who are often cast aside as having little power, being viewed with the strength to protect others during a pandemic?
 This contradiction is what holds my research together.
 In that, I try to unravel how both claims intersect and weave a narrative.
-My research methodology involves an archival study to analyze whether or not this message is a continuation of what might be an entire history of representing women.
+My research methodology involves an archival study pgslot to analyze whether or not this message is a continuation of what might be an entire history of representing women.
 In order to do this and given the duration of this project I paid special attention to 1918, when the influenza epidemic hit the subcontinent.
 The government notices and advertisements of that time help plant my research not only within a temporal frame, but a context that is much larger than that of today.

 Amidst the Pandemic: Lady Health Workers of Sindh